"

 Author Message to Future Instructors

 Thank you for considering the adoption of our text.
 We designed Introduction to the Sociology of Everyday Life to offer an innovative approach to understanding contemporary sociology, while still aligning to the objectives of many introductory sociology courses in the state of Oregon.
-In this text, we use a multi-level intersectional feminist approach, among a variety of approaches, to frame students’ understanding of the discipline.
+In this text, we use a multilevel intersectional feminist approach, among a variety of approaches, to frame students’ understanding of the discipline.
 This book serves as a resource for examining the foundations and principles of sociology, power and social interaction, and inequalities between social groups.
-The text covers key concepts, real world application activities, and discussions and data relevant to students.
+The text covers key concepts, real-world application activities, and discussions and data relevant to students.
 Substantively, we embed a variety of contemporary theories throughout the text to reflect current trends in sociology.

 We open each chapter with an example that we return to as a framing device throughout the chapter to help students understand the complexity of a social issue or even how broadly we can use sociological perspectives to understand our social world.
 We return to the chapter opening examples at different points in the text, in activity boxes, through video links, and with discussion questions.
-These chapter openers draw on local, regional, and national examples, which we think will appeal to not only students in the Pacific Northwest, but across the United States.
+These chapter openers draw on local, regional, and national examples, which we think will appeal to not only students in the Pacific Northwest but also those across the United States.
 The boxes titled “Activity” and “A Closer Look” provide you with additional information to share with your students and can be used as in-class activities or assignments.
 Some of these activities bring the focus back to the chapter opener, while others offer greater depth for students to learn more about a chapter section.
 We offer discussion questions at the end of each chapter as another way to engage students in course material and to help them start applying what they learn in your course to the world around them.

 We organized Introduction to the Sociology of Everyday Life into 11 chapters.
 The first three chapters serve as a foundation for the discipline.
 We introduce key concepts, methods, and theories, while highlighting the voices of social theorists and methodological approaches that are not always discussed in introductory textbooks.
 We aim to show students the diversity of human experiences that contribute to our field and knowledge.
 For students, the foundation chapters may be useful to return to as they progress through the text and learn more about sociology.
 Next, we focus on the process of socialization, social interaction, group dynamics, and organizations, then we explore culture and deviance and social control.
 For the remainder of the text, we focus on elements of identity that often intersect with experiences of inequity.
 These chapters encourage students to think about their personal connection to social class, gender, sexuality, and race and how they relate to larger social structures.
 We highlight how our experiences with these identities occur within the context of larger social forces.